 Empower Local Communities

 Indigenous empowerment is fundamental to community-based conservation.
-This applies to ‘indigenous’ in the strict sense of communities with native American culture and identities, but in a broader sense to rural communities rooted, usually for generations, in the areas where the survival of neighboring wild habitats is at stake.
+This applies to ‘indigenous’ in the strict sense of communities with native American culture and identities, but also in a broader sense to rural communities rooted, usually for generations, in the areas where the survival of neighboring wild habitats is at stake.

 Anjichu Tenelema attends to his cattle in the paramo.
 With technical assistance and selected inputs, milk and meat production can rise dramatically for frontier residents, saving native vegetation from conversion.